mhassan1973-sys/Soc-Analyst-Portfolio/README.md

 ## About me

-Aspiring SOC/L1 analyst based in Attocl=k, Pakistan.
-I run a cyberdefender lab (Sentinel, Defender XDR, Azure Arc) to generate and investigate my own telemetry rather than relying only on pre-built training scenarios — [see it in this repo](Investigations/Entra-ID-Dynamic-Group-PrivEsc/README.md) for an example of that end to end.
+Aspiring SOC/L1 analyst based in Attock, Pakistan.
+I run a home  lab (Sentinel, Defender XDR, Azure Arc) to generate and investigate my own telemetry rather than relying only on pre-built training scenarios — [see it in this repo](Investigations/Entra-ID-Dynamic-Group-PrivEsc/README.md) for an example of that end to end.

 📫 Open to entry-level SOC/L1 opportunities — [LinkedIn](#)